DaanSelen/meshcentral-material/README.md

 After that browse to your MeshCentral server IP or domain.<br>

-If you want to translate this into all languages, let it translate with the following command:
+If you want to translate this into all languages, let it translate with the following command while being in the MeshCentral root folder:

 ```shell
 node node_modules/meshcentral --translate